Wednesday, February 14, 2018

 READ!

-I see Muslims who don't know the Qur'an
+I see Muslims who do not know the Qur’an,

-Interestingly divided for reading in the name of Satan
+Ironically divided for reading in the name of Satan.

 Featured Post